-The option must be used when backing up a server that has a keyring plugin enabled for InnoDB table or binary/relay log encryption and for restoring a backup containing encrypted InnoDB tables or binary/relay log.
-If the server is using the keyring_encrypted_file plugin, the password supplied with the option must match the value of the system variable keyring_encrypted_file_password on the server.
-If the server uses the keyring_hashicorp plugin, use the option to supply the HashiCorp Vault AppRole authentication secret ID, which was the value of keyring_hashicorp_secret_id on the server to be backed up.
+The option must be used when backing up a server that has a keyring plugin or component enabled for InnoDB table or binary/relay log encryption and for restoring a backup containing encrypted InnoDB tables or binary/relay log.
+If the server is using the component\keyring\encrypted\file keyring component, the password supplied with the option must match the keyring file encryption password that has been set on the server with the component\keyring\encrypted\file.cnf file.
+If the server uses the keyring\hashicorp plugin, use the option to supply the HashiCorp Vault AppRole authentication secret ID, which was the value of keyring\hashicorp\secret\id on the server to be backed up.